hanifyaziz/it-infra/README.md

 # NinjaOne

 **NinjaOne** (formerly NinjaRMM) is a remote monitoring and management (RMM) platform used for IT management, automation, and monitoring.
 While it is a powerful tool, users may encounter issues.

+  - **Remote Monitoring and Management (RMM): Monitor and manage endpoints like servers, workstations, and mobile devices.

+  - **Endpoint Management**: Control and configure devices remotely.

+  - **Patch Management**: Automate software updates and security patches.

+  - **Backup and Recovery**: Ensure data protection and disaster recovery.

+  - **IT Documentation**: Maintain detailed records of IT assets and configurations.

+  - **Security**: Provide tools to detect and respond to threats.

 Below is a list of **common problems**, their **symptoms**, and **possible resolutions**: